We work with people and place to imagine compelling artistic interventions.

 - We develop a resources strategy with you

 - We write or oversee grant applications for the project, in collaboration with you

 - We secure artists, appoint personnel and realise the project

 - We oversee the evaluation and documentation of the project

 A prototype, low-cost house as the central image of the 2015 Big West Festival.
 HOUSE pushed the boundaries between architecture, art and social action, and significantly expanded the role of an arts festival.

 A theatrical commemoration of 100 years since the departure of the first convoy of ships to WW1 from Melbourne's Princes Pier.

-Five outdoor light galleries in the parks of five towns along the eastern shore of Westernport Bay, all constructed by 100's of children and residents from recycled materials and battery powered LED lighting.
+Four permanent outdoor light galleries in the parks of four towns along the eastern shore of Westernport Bay, all activated by by 100's of children and residents and powered LED lighting.